Tubbles/kbdkid3/readme.md

 optional tethering between the halfs, used to transfer power during charging.
 Each half will show up as an individual keyboard via bluetooth.

-Note that normal keycaps does not fit on these switches, they bottom out too low, so we need to go with DSA, or similar "lower" caps.
-If the plate is skipped, XDA could also fit.
+Note that normal keycaps do not fit on these switches if used with a plate, they bottom out too low.
+DSA wont work either, since the underside of the cap hits the skirt on the switch.
+There might be some keycap that actually fits, such as G20, but I haven't tried them out.
+On the other hand, if the plate is skipped, we could use XDA, where they barely fit under the thick sides of the cap.

 PCB can (soon) be found [here](https://github.com/Tubbles/kbdkid3-pcb).